travis-ci/docs-travis-ci-com/user/caching.md

 permalink: caching/
 ---

-The features described here are currently **only available for private repositories on [travis-ci.com](https://travis-ci.com)**.
+The features described here are currently **only available for private repositories on [travis-ci.com](https://travis-ci.com) and our new [container-based infrastructure](http://docs.travis-ci.com/user/workers/container-based-infrastructure/)**.
 These features are also still experimental, please [contact us](mailto:support@travis-ci.com?subject=Caching) with any questions, issues and feedback.

 Also note that caching is only avaiable in the Linux build environment at this time, so caching is not available for Objective-C builds.